machinat/sociably/website/docs/dependency-injection.md

 We can also require services as the params of a function, that is a **Service Container**.
-The `makeContainer` decorator annotate a JavaScript funcation as a container.
+The `makeContainer` decorator annotates a JavaScript function as a container.
 Like:

 ```js